 - if you’re a nurse, you answer to your patients.

 - if you’re a small or micro-business, you answer to your clients.

 - and if you work at a corporation, you answer to your customers and manager.

-We all answer to somebody and we all need relationships – they are the glue that hold modern life together.
+We all answer to somebody, and we all need relationships – they are the glue that holds modern life together.